Nonexistence of arithmetic fake compact hermitian symmetric spaces of types other than An

 1mm

 The proof of Theorem 1 is carried out in \S\S 4--7.
 Arithmetic fake compact hermitian symmetric spaces of type $A_n$, with $n$ even, have been studied in detail in [PY1] and [PY2].
 In [PY1] we have given a classification of ``fake projective planes", the first of which was constructed by David Mumford in [Mu] using $p$-adic uniformization.
-In [PY2] we have shown that arithmetic fake compact hermitian symmetric spaces of type $A_n$, with $n$ even, can exist only for $n = 2, \,4,$ and have constructed four arithmetic fake ${\bf P}^4_{\C}$, four arithmetic fake Grassmannians ${\bf Gr}_{2,5}$, and five (irreducible) arithmetic fake $\bf{P}^2_{\C}\times{\bf P}^2_{\C}$.
-To prove Theorem 2 we therefore assume that $n$ is odd and $>1$.
+Note that fake projective planes are arithmetic fake compact hermitian symmetric spaces of type $A_2$.
+Using ingenious computer-assisted group theoretic computations, Cartwright and Steger ([CS]) have shown that the twenty eight classes of fake projective planes of [PY1] altogether contain {\it fifty} distinct fake projective planes up to isometry with respect to the Poincar\'e metric [CS].
+Since each of them supports two distinct complex structures [KK,\S5], there are exactly {\it one hundred} fake projective planes counted up to biholomorphism.
+In [PY2] we have shown that arithmetic fake compact hermitian symmetric spaces of type $A_n$, with $n$ even, can exist only for $n = 2, \,4,$ and have constructed four arithmetic fake ${\bf P}^4_{\C}$, four arithmetic fake Grassmannians ${\bf Gr}_{2,5}$, and five (irreducible) arithmetic fake ${\bf{P}}^2_{\C}\times{{\bf P}}^2_{\C}$.
+(Fake ${\bf P}^4_{\C}$ and fake ${\bf Gr}_{2,5}$ are of type $A_4$ and every fake ${\bf{P}}^2_{\C}\times{{\bf P}}^2_{\C}$ is of type $A_2$.)
+To prove Theorem 2 we therefore assume that $n$ is odd and $>3$.
 The proof occupies \S\S 8--9.
-We also prove some results for $n=3$, see Proposition 3 and 9.2.
+We also prove some results for $n=3$, see Proposition 3 at the end of \S 8, and 9.3.
 1mm

 In the following subsection we will explain the strategy of the proof, and fix notation which will be used throughout the paper.

 1mm